 - Click the Change button.

 3. Turn off Chrome extensions

 - Click the Customize and Control Google Chrome button.

 - Turn the toggle switch for each browser extension off.

 4. Turn off antivirus utilities

 Try temporarily turning off third-party antivirus software.
-You can usually do that by right-clicking an antivirus utility’s system tray icon and selecting a disable option off some description.
+You can usually do that by right-clicking the antivirus utility’s system tray icon and selecting a disable option.

 5. Contact the website’s webmaster